 What is Type 1 Diabetes?

 The beginning of diabetes, called Type 1 Diabetes, dates back to youth or childhood.
-It occurs because bacteria that are on the pancreas and produce the insulin substance that the body needs to balance sugar cannot perform their duties.
-Patients of this type have to take insulin needs from the outside through needles, which significantly reduces the quality of life of the person.
+It occurs because the bacteria those are located on the pancreas and produces the insulin substance that the body needs to keep the blood sugar in balance, cannot fulfill its duties.
+Such patients have to get their insulin needs from the outside through needles, which greatly reduce life quality.

 What is Type 2 Diabetes?

-Type 2 diabetes, which is much more common in society than type 1 diabetes, is occurring with poor nutrition, weight gain, a sedentary life, excess insulin secretion of the pancreas.
-The change in the diet, pills are used in the treatment of this disease, but it is often difficult to reach the definitive solution.
-Individuals with type 2 diabetes may need insulin injections with their later age.
-Metabolic surgery is the most precise solution of the disease.
+Type 2 diabetes, which is much more common in society than Type 1 diabetes, is caused by bad nutrition, gaining weight, a sedentary life and excessive insulin secretion of the pancreas.
+The diet change, pills are used in the treatment of this disease, but it is often difficult to reach the exact solution.
+Individuals with Type 2 diabetes may become in need of an insulin needle with their advanced age.
+Metabolic surgery appears as the most definitive solution of the disease.

 Differences Between Type 1 and Type 2 Diabetes

-In terms of welding and origin, and in the early stages, the treatments of two very different types of diabetes are vital.
-Type 1 diabetes occurs due to the dysfunction of bacteria on the pancreas that balance your blood sugar, allow blood sugar to be used as energy by entering the cell, and is not secreted by insulin due to the dysfunction of bacteria on the pancreas.
-The insulin value of patients with type 1 diabetes is zero, and death is the inevitable condition if they do not take it from the outside with a needle.
-Type 1 diabetes usually occurs in relation to problems in the immune system.
-Psychology, the use of certain drugs can cause this disease.
+Treatments of the two types of diabetes that are clinically very different in terms of origin, as well as in the early stages, are vital.
+Diabetes Type 1 is caused by insulin not being secreted due to the dysfunction of the bacteria on the pancreas, which balances your blood sugar, allows the sugar in the blood to enter the cell and use it as energy.
+Insulin value of patients with Type 1 diabetes is zero and death is inevitable if they do not take it externally by needle.
+Type 1 diabetes often occurs in relation to problems with the immune system.
+Psychology or the use of some medicines can cause this disease.